Top of the page

-This test measures the amount of the enzyme LDH (lactic acid dehydrogenase) in your blood.
+The test for lactic acid dehydrogenase (LDH), also called lactate dehydrogenase (LD), measures the amount of this enzyme in your blood.
 LDH levels go up when there is damage to your cells.

-LDH levels help diagnose lung disease, lymphoma, anemia, and liver disease.
-They also help find out how well chemotherapy is working during treatment for lymphoma.
+LDH levels help find the cause of lung disease, lymphoma, anemia, and liver disease.
+They also help find out how well treatment for lymphoma is working.